The Island Cup - Nantucket vs. Martha's Vineyard Rival Football Documentary

 Volunteer: Looking to help with a film?
 We’re looking for partners to host fundraising events, awareness events, and advanced screenings, as well as interns to help with marketing and release parties.

 Connect with Us: Join us by becoming a member of NCTV18, follow us on Facebook, Twitter, Instagram, and YouTube.
-Stay connected with the film’s progress and release through email.
-Sign up on our website here.
+Stay connected with the film’s progress and release through our newsletter, sign up for news updates here.

 Support The Island Cup Documentary!